-- Mars Needs Women: The Chick is lusted after by the aliens because she is conventionally beautiful.
+- Mars Needs Women: The sole woman on the team is lusted after by the aliens because she is conventionally beautiful.
 The poem points out that this needs to be glossed over before the audience realizes that the aliens wouldn't care about her appearance."Just the same you go fast till this section is passed so the reader won't raise any ruction, When recalling the foe are all reptiles and so have no interest in human seduction."

 - Patter Song: This song acts as an Homage to Sir William Schwenck Gilbert's "When You're Lying Awake" (also known as "the (Lord Chancellor's) Nightmare Song"), written for Iolanthe.
 The poem has a number of phrases that evoke a Tongue Twister sense by including rhymes within the lines, and the penultimate line is at least three times as long as any other line.

 - Second-Person Narration: "You" are a Science Fiction writer, distracted from day-to-day things like conversations, traffic lights, and other cars by your new story.
 Getting caught up in the third-person perspective of the story, you cannot escape the obsession until after you've completed the outline, and you "wake up" in complete disarray.

 - Show Within a Show: The poem outlines a Science Fiction plot to show the obsession with writing, to the exclusion of everything else.

 - Sincerest Form of Flattery: The apology at at start of the poem admits that Dr Asimov was imitating W. S. Gilbert when he was composing this poem.